HungryProton/polygon_path/README.md

 - 3 modes are available
   + First button is the Select mode, allows you to move the handles
   + Second button is the Add mode, clicking on the plane will add a new point at the end of the path
-  + Third button is the Remove mode (Not working yet)
+  + Third button is the Remove mode
 - The Close curve button (Not working yet) closes the loop
 - The Show polygon button display the internal polygon generated fom the path.
 The is_inside method relies on this polygon for the calculations.
+- The Show Grid button display the plane where the path is constrained to.

 ## Licence